Sant'Anna, Genoa: History

 The convent of Saint Anne was founded in 1584 under the impulse of father Nicolò Doria, who returned from Spain to the Republic of Genoa to establish a monastery twenty years after the reformation of the Carmelite Order operated by Saint Theresa of Avila and Saint John of the Cross.
+The pharmacy, still operating and currently known as Antica Farmacia Sant'Anna, was already documented in 1650.

 At the time of the foundation, the area was identified by the phytonym Bachernia, a reference to the berries of Rosa Canina (Italian: bacca), which is still used today to name the steep pathway (Italian: salita; Ligurian: crêuza) connecting the church to the New Walls.
 In the 18th century, alongside rural buildings, the first suburban villas were built, including the first nucleus of Villa Madre Cabrini, which is located near the entrance of the church.
 The area developed into a village with a growing number of inhabitants.
 The urbanization at the end of the 19th century saw the laying of the so-called Mountain Ringway (Italian: Circonvallazione a Monte) and the high-class Art Nouveau buildings of Corso Magenta and the Sant'Anna funicular being built immediately south of the church, but without affecting the integrity of the ancient hamlet.
-To this day, Sant'Anna remains an oasis of calm within the city, with its sycamore trees, cobbled paving and beautiful vistas over the old city and the harbor, only few minutes away from the central Corvetto square.
+To this day, Sant'Anna remains an oasis of calm within the city, with its sycamore trees, cobbled paving and views over the old city and the harbor, only few minutes away from the central Corvetto square.